-Faculty.
 For doctoral students, especially in Philosophy and Education; master's students by permission.
 Topics vary.
-Close reading and discussion of one or more key thinkers in philosophy of education and the history of ideas (e.g., Plato, Kant, Pragmatism, The Frankfurt School, Maxine Greene).
+Close reading and discussion of one or more key thinkers in philosophy of education and the history of ideas (e.g., Plato, Kant, Pragmatism, The Frankfurt School).

-A&HF 5591 EDUCATIONAL DEBATES IN PHILOSOPHICAL
+A&HF 5591 EDUCATIONAL DEBATES IN PHILOSOPHICAL PERSPECTIVE

-PERSPECTIVE

-Professors Hansen or Laverty.
 For all doctoral students; master's students by permission.
 Topics vary.
-Convened to promote philosophical discussion of a contemporary educational issue (e.g., patriotism, privatization, standards, technology) or ongoing debate (e.g., liberal education, moral education, teacher education).
+Convened to promote philosophical discussion of a contemporary educational issue (e.g., patriotism, privatization, standards, technology) or ongoing debate (e.g., liberal education, moral education, standardization).

-A&HF 5596 TOPICS IN EDUCATIONAL ETHICS AND MORAL
+A&HF 5596 TOPICS IN EDUCATIONAL ETHICS AND MORAL PHILOSOPHY

-PHILOSOPHY

-Professors Hansen or Laverty.
 For doctoral students, especially in Philosophy and Education; master's students by permission of instructor.
 Topics vary but may include any of the following: the moral sources of educational aims, the nature of ideals, the ethics of teaching, moral education, and meta-ethics.